o3de/o3de.org/content/docs/user-guide/gems/reference/terrain/terrain_physics_collider.md

 ---

 The **Terrain Physics Collider** component provides terrain data to the physics system in the form of a heightfield.
-The dimensions of the collider can be configured by modifying the [Box component](/docs/user-guide/components/reference/shape/box-shape) on the same entity.
+The dimensions of the collider can be configured by modifying the [Axis Aligned Box Shape Component](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) on the same entity.
 The **Box component** is required for the **Terrain Physics Collider** to operate.

 ## Provider ##